two-twelve/fernery/README.md

-# Fernando
+# Fernando 🌿

-A CLI tool for generating images of ferns 🌿
+A CLI tool for generating images of ferns.